 Working on a divorce?
-Anderson Appraisal, LLC has the experience you need.
+Anderson Appraisal, LLC has the expertise for these matters.

-We know that divorce is never easy.
-There are countless issues to worry about, including the fate of the shared residence.
-There are generally two choices regarding the shared residence - it can be put on the market and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties should commission an appraisal of the mutual real estate.
+We realize that divorce can be very difficult.
+There are countless issues looming, including what to do with the shared residence.
+There are generally two options regarding the shared residence - it can be put on the market and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would be wise to order an appraisal of the residence.

-Contact us Anderson Appraisal, LLC can assist if you need an appraisal dealing with a divorce or other allocation of assets.
+Contact us Anderson Appraisal, LLC can assist if you need an appraisal related to a divorce or other allocation of assets.

-When the reason for an appraisal is a couple splitting up, it must have a well-established, authoritative document that can be supported during a trial.
-When you order an appraisal from Anderson Appraisal, LLC, you are assured the best in service with courtesy and well-supported conclusions.
-Working through the particular conditions of a divorce situation is common territory for us.
+An appraisal for the purpose of assent division requires a well-established, expert value conclusion that will hold up to a judge.
+When you order an appraisal from Anderson Appraisal, LLC, you are assured the best in service with professional courtesy and well-supported conclusions.
+Taking into account the particular needs of a divorce situation is not a problem for us.

-TX attorneys as well as accountants rely on our opinions when figuring out what the real property is worth for estates, divorces, or other disputes depending on a value opinion.
+TX attorneys as well as accountants rely on our opinions when determining real property values for estates, divorces, or other disputes depending on a value opinion.
 We have an abundance of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
-We submit appraisal reports that fulfill the requirements of the courts and various agencies.
+We provide appraisal documents that meet the requirements of the courts and various agencies.

-As a legal professional dealing with a divorce, your case's research often needs an appraisal to ascertain fair market value for the residential real estate involved.
-Many times the divorce date may not be the same as the date you ordered the appraisal.
-We're accustomed to the procedures and what's needed to perform a retroactive appraisal with an effective date and Fair Market Value conclusion that matches the date of divorce.
-We handle a reasonable number of divorce appraisals and we understand that they require prudence with the utmost care.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) means the highest amount of confidentiality, ensuring the utmost discretion.
+For lawyers handling a divorce, your case's research frequently needs an appraisal to establish fair market value for the residential real estate involved.
+A great deal of the time the divorce date may not be the same as the date you requested the appraisal.
+We are familiar with the techniques and requirements needed to develop a retroactive appraisal with an effective date and Fair Market Value conclusion corresponding to the date of divorce.
+We perform many divorce appraisals (unfortunately) and we understand that they require prudence with the utmost care.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.